Mouse Droppings: How to handle them?

 The dos and don’ts of cleaning mouse droppings in your home

 - Don't go into full "OH MY GOOD!
 MOUSE POOP!
 MUST CLEAN NOW!" mode.
-Your initial reaction will be to sweep the excrements or to vacuum them.
+Your initial reaction will be to sweep the excrements or vacuum them.
 Both of those are bad ideas because they can expose you to even more health dangers.

 - As we discussed earlier in the article, never ever handle mouse (or rat) droppings without gloves.